hikeventures/hikeventures.github.io/_posts/best/2014-10-25-best-down-jackets.markdown

 ---
 Do you need a new down jacket for the winter or for a cold summer night during a hike?
 Here is our buying guide of the best summer and winter down jackets which we have selected for 2016.
 We have selected a broad range of down jackets which can be worn in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing or any other backcountry outdoor adventure.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new jackets.
-Here comes our down jacket buying guide for 2016 (this blog post contains affiliate links).

 <hr>

 # The best down jackets of 2016